TrudAX/denistrunin-blog/src/posts/d365utils-generatedp/index.md

 ---
-title: "Automatically generate Data provider and Controller class in X++"
+title: "Addin to generate Data provider and Controller class in X++"
 date: "2020-06-17T22:12:03.284Z"
 tags: ["Addins"]
 path: "/d365utils-generatedp"
 featuredImage: "./logo.png"
-excerpt: "The post describes a utility to automatically generate X++ code template for Data provider and controller classes."
+excerpt: "The post describes a utility that generates X++ code template for Data provider and Controller classes."
 ---

 One of the most common applications of X++ SysOperation framework in D365FO is to build reports.
-In a common scenario, you need three classes: Contract, Data provider and Controller
+In a common scenario, you need to create three classes: Contract, Data provider and Controller.

 To generate all three classes, I extended my "**TRUDUtils - DataContract class builder**" Add-ins.
 You run it from the Dynamics 365 - Addins menu.

-Lets consider the following example - a contract class **AATestReportContract** with 2 fields
+Let's consider the following example - a contract class **AATestReportContract** with 2 fields

 ![Data contract form](DataContractForm.png)

 ### Data provider

-To generate a template code for data provider class you need to specify "y" for "**Generate report DP(y)**" parameter and specify a data provider table(better to use TempDB table here).
+To generate a template code for a data provider class you need to specify "y" for "**Generate report DP(y)**" parameter and specify a data provider table(better to use TempDB table here).

-The following class will be generated with 2 methods -  **getReportDataTmp()** and **processReport()**
+The following class with 2 methods - **getReportDataTmp()** and **processReport()** will be generated

 ```csharp
 [SRSReportParameterAttribute(classStr(AATestReportContract)),